A tribute to the life and work of Brian Torode

 1853 was a busy year for Gilbert Blount as work continued at both Spitalfields and Blandford Square, two major projects.
 He also prepared two sets of plans for Lanark Church and Presbytery for a Mr Monteith.
 The designs for the schools at Homer Row (Marylebone Road) were also commenced during this period.
-At the end of the year Gilbert moved his office from 6, Duke Street, Adelphi, to his home, 1 Montague Place in West London.
-Here he converted the stables, and this property was where he was to both live and work for the rest of his life.
+At the end of the year Gilbert moved his office from 6, Duke Street, Adelphi, to his home, 1 Montague Place, where here he converted the stables.
+This property was where he was to live and work for the rest of his life.

 During 1854 Gilbert spends a great deal of time on plans for a school at Winchester Row (possibly near Marylebone Road) and the school at Mortlake.
 He also carried out work at Clapham Convent and oversaw alterations to Hippenscombe House, near Chute in Hampshire, the home of Edmund Wheble his brother-in-law.
 At the same time, he was responsible for the enlargement of St Mary’s Training College at Hammersmith.

 Thomas Riddell was the grandson of Gilbert’s aunt, Elizabeth Riddell.
 It was through her, that Gilbert had become an apprentice to Anthony Salvin, after he had left the employment of Brunel.
 In the November of 1854 Gilbert went to stay with the Riddells at Felton Park in Northumberland and, whilst he was there, he took ground measurements for a new church and he started to draw plans.
 In her will of 1848, Elizabeth had left Thomas £100 towards the building of the church.
 We know from his diary that he also saw the village carpenter and had discussions with a stonemason.
 Gilbert paid a visit to Helm Moor Quarry where he inspected the stone which would be used for the construction of the church.